Replacing Meyer Plow Power Angle Ram Packing Set

 The Packing Nut must be installed from the end of the Rod, so it is important to remove all the rust and paint.
 You will have a VERY hard time trying to put it on from the other end.

-Some Rods have a numerical code, and others just have a date stamped on the end.
+Some Rods have a numerical code, and others just have a date stamped on the end (useless info).
 You can also see the end of the rod has a taper to make getting the Packing Nut on easier.

 If you ever want to get the Packing Nut off again, use anti-seize on the threads.

 Coat the Rod and the Packing Set with hydraulic oil to make assembly easier.
 I am holding the split washer in place for the pic.
-To hold the split washer in place for assembly, use a dab of grease on each half to hold it in place while you carefully get it back into the tube.
+To hold the split washer (two retainer Halves) in place for assembly, use a dab of grease on each half to hold it in place while you carefully get it back into the tube.
 Be gentle, wiggle it a little and it will go in.
+It can be frustrating, don't try to force it, you will just knock the Retainers off.
+GENTLE.

 Work the Packing Set into the threaded part (that you coated in Hydraulic Oil as well) and then use a blunt drift to gently work the packing into the tube.
 Work your way around with gentle taps.
 You need to get it in far enough to use the Packing Nut to push it into place as you snug the Packing Nut.